json-template/JsonTemplate/README.md

 - In the first example, it produces string elements.
 - In the second example, the size is greater than the amount of the listed elements.
   The extra elements will be filled by the value producer.
 In this case, the values are random strings of length 5.
 If the size is not greater, all listed elements are remained without filled elements.
 Same rule applies to the range size.
-- In the third example, each elements can have its own value producer the it overwrites the default value producer.
+- In the third example, each element can have its own value producer where it overwrites the default value producer.

 ### Customized value producer definition

-<table><tr><th width="600">Template</th><th width="50%">Generated Json</th></tr>
+<table><tr><th>Template</th><th>Generated Json</th></tr>
 <tr><td><pre>
 @address : {
   city : @s,